eniklas/gamatrix/README.md

 #### Upload DB

 Upload a new GOG DB.
 Only files with a `.db` extension are allowed; the requesting IP is used to identify the uploader and name the target file correctly.
-To upload from a script, you can download [curl for Windows](https://curl.se/windows/) and run the following batch script, replacing `your-gamatrix-url` with your server's DNS name or IP address:
+To upload from a script, put the following in a `.bat` script, replacing `your-gamatrix-url` with your server's DNS name or IP address:

 ```bat
 curl -F file=@"C:\ProgramData\GOG.com\Galaxy\storage\galaxy-2.0.db" http://<your-gamatrix-url>/compare?option=upload